Coolest Elmo Birthday Party and Sesame Street Party Ideas

 You can also print out and tape the following shape decorations around your Sesame Street / Elmo birthday party area, on chairs, tables, doors, etc. (to see many more shapes click on the link below that says “See All Printable Shapes”:

 It’s a great idea to print these shapes on colorful bristol paper, then just cut them out (have your kids help you!) and tape or hang around the party area.
 You can hang with string or curling ribbon from ceiling fans, railways, etc. For more free printable shapes, check out our free printable shapes page.
+And also check out this free Printable PDF Sesame Street Alphabet.

 When it comes to decorating Sesame Street style, anything alphabet goes, check out the following free printable Sesame Street letters you can print out and use (all are from a free Sesame Street font you can easily download from the web).
 Just click on the following picture to download the complete printable PDF Sesame Street alphabet (also great to use as coloring pages):